 Property with equipment owned by a gas, telephone, or electric company

-All commercial and industrial property, such as offices and factories
+All other commercial and industrial property, such as offices and factories

 Vacant land that is not zoned for residential use